Will-N2/Quadruped_Project/README.md

 # Quadruped_Project
 My attempt at building the NovaSM3 by Chris Locke.
 This is a recreation of Spot from Boston Dynamics.
-This repository contains step files that I created on my own along with progress pictures towards the build and code for arduino.
+This repository contains stl files that I created on my own along with progress pictures towards the build and code for arduino.
 This project is not yet complete.

-To view uploaded step files: Save link and enter into ShareCad.
-These files are viewable on any platform that supports step files.
-I used Autodesk Fusion to model them.
+To view uploaded stl files, simply click on each file for a preview of the 3D model.
+These files are available for download to be used for 3D printing.
+The step files are not currently available on this repository.
+Converting the stl files to a mesh in Autodesk Fusion will likely create too many faces to convert to a solid model and meshmixer will improperly adjust the tolerances.

 See https://novaspotmicro.com/ for credit to the NovaSM3.